 Having qualified in 2006, Christian covers three main areas of work.
-The first is criminal law, which includes providing advice and representation to clients in the police service, the Magistrates Court and the Crown Court as well as advice in the event of an appeal to the Court of Appeal.
+The first is criminal law which includes providing advice and representation to clients in the police station, the Magistrates Court and the Crown Court as well as advice in the event of an appeal to the Court of Appeal.
 Most of the criminal cases he deals with involve allegations of sexual offences, fraud, theft, misconduct in public office and allegations of physical assault by a professional.

-The second area of work is inquest law, which involves providing advice to prison officers at Coroners’ inquests following a death in custody.
+The second area of work is inquest law which involves providing advice to prison officers at Coroners’ inquests following a death in custody.

-Finally, he deals with cases involving actions against the police.
+Finally, he deals with cases involving actions against the Police.
 Such cases typically involve challenges in relation to unlawful arrest or decisions on disclosure of information to employers following an investigation.

-Christian’s main aim is to dedicate himself to presenting the best case for his client – either preparing a detailed defense for trial or presenting mitigating circumstances and obtaining the best possible outcome for a client who accepts any criminal charge.
+Christian’s main aim is to dedicate himself to presenting the best case for his client – either by preparing a detailed defence for trial or presenting mitigating circumstances and obtaining the best possible outcome for a client who accepts any criminal charge.
 He says that the most rewarding aspect of his job is obtaining a successful outcome.

 Christian's case experience

 These include Operation Reno led by Humberside police investigating allegations of abuse in an approved school in the area.
 During the 10 week trial, the jury heard that Christian’s client had previously been the subject of two substantial police operations, each of which had resulted in his being convicted of serious sexual offences against numerous complainants.
 In spite of this ‘Bad Character’ evidence, the jury acquitted Christian’s client in relation to 9 of the 16 complainants and convicted him on only three of the most serious charges he faced.
 Those counts he was convicted of were by a majority verdict.